knauth/goodix-521d-explanation/readme.md

 Now, finally, run `systemctl restart fprintd` to restart the fingerprint service.
 You should be done!
 Just use `fprintd-enroll` to enroll a new finger.
 A word of caution- the driver doesn't wait for you to place your finger down, so be quick.

+For getting this working for authentication, checkout [this](https://wiki.archlinux.org/title/Fprint) Arch Wiki page.

 Thanks to everyone who got this code working, especially Infinytum (NilaTheDragon on Discord) who did amazing work to complete the driver and helped me get it installed as well :).